opendatacube/datacube-dataset-config/odc-product-delete/README.md

 - Before deleting product from ODC DB, we need check if the product has been added to OWS.
 - If the product has been added to OWS, some of these tables have a foreign key constraint with ODC table, which will prevent rows being deleted from the main ODC database.
 - Table `agdc.dataset_type` has foreign key constraint `wms.product_ranges_id_fkey` on table `wms.product_ranges`
-- Because of the foreign key constraint, deleting product in ODC DB will fail and raise following error:
+- Because of the foreign key constraint, deleting datasets for a product in the ODC DB will fail and raise following error:
 ```
 - ERROR:  update or DELETE on table "dataset_type" violates foreign key constraint "product_ranges_id_fkey" on table "product_ranges"
 - DETAIL:  Key (id)=(1) is still referenced from table "product_ranges".